Iran, big powers agree to hold more nuclear talks in June

 Chief among such concerns is Iran's ability to enrich uranium to a fissile purity of 20 percent.
 That is the nuclear advance most worrying to the West since it opens the way to reaching 90 percent, or bomb-grade, enrichment.

-"Iran declared its readiness to address the issue of 20 percent enrichment and came with its own five point plan, including their assertion that we recognise their right to enrichment," Ashton said.
+"Iran declared its readiness to address the issue of 20 percent enrichment and came with its own five point plan, including their assertion that we recognize their right to enrichment," Ashton said.

 IRAN INSISTS ON ITS RIGHTS